nlohmann/std_json/proposal.md

 ```

 *Effect:* This function allows to use `push_back` with an initializer list.
 In case
-  1. the current JSON value is of type `value_t::object`, and
+  1. the current JSON value is of type `json_type::object`, and
   2. the initializer list contains only two elements, and
   3. the first element of the initializer list is a string,
-the initializer list is converted into an object element (JSON value of type `value_t::object`)
+the initializer list is converted into an object element (JSON value of type `json_type::object`)
 and added using `void push_back(const typename object_type::value_type&)`.
 Otherwise,
 the initializer list is converted to a JSON value and added using `void push_back(basic_json&&)`.